 14. If you discuss DICTION (which you should) always put a word in front of diction: playful diction, surprising diction, disconcerting diction--whatever.
 Some AP readers INSIST that's important.

-15. If you mention DICTION, you have to provide an example--put it in " " and talk about it.
+15. If you mention DICTION, obviously you have to provide examples--put those words in "quotation marks" and discuss them

 16. Do they QUOTE others?